Quantum Cellular Automata on a Dual-Species Rydberg Processor: Abstract

 \section{Abstract}

-As quantum devices scale to larger and larger sizes, a significant challenge emerges in scaling their coherent controls accordingly.
-Quantum cellular automata (QCAs) constitute a promising framework that bypasses this control problem: universal dynamics can be achieved using only a static qubit array and global control operations.
-We realize QCAs on a dual-species Rydberg array of rubidium and cesium atoms, leveraging independent global control of each species to perform a myriad of quantum protocols.
-With simple pulse sequences, we explore many-body dynamics and generate a variety of entangled states, including GHZ states, 96.7(1.7)\%-fidelity Bell states, 17-qubit cluster states, and high-connectivity graph states.
-The versatility and scalability of QCAs offers compelling routes for scaling quantum information systems with global controls, as well as new perspectives on quantum many-body dynamics.
+As quantum devices scale to larger and larger sizes, a significant challenge emerges in scaling their coherent controls accordingly~\cite{preskill2018quantum, awschalom2025challenges}.
+Quantum cellular automata (QCAs)~\cite{farrelly2020review} constitute a promising framework that bypasses this control problem: universal dynamics can be achieved using only a static qubit array and global control operations~\cite{margolus1986quantum, lloyd1993potentially, watrous1995onedimensional, benjamin2001simple, levy2002universal, raussendorf2005qca}.
+Despite an extensive history of theoretical explorations and proposals, QCAs have not been experimentally explored in the context of highly-scalable globally-controlled systems.
+Here we realize QCAs on a dual-species Rydberg array of rubidium and cesium atoms, leveraging independent global control of each species to perform multiple quantum protocols.
+Seeding an automaton with different initial states, we explore many-body dynamics of quasiparticles and grow GHZ states across both species, highlighting the flexibility of our approach.
+We further develop a second automaton using a novel mediated entangling gate, enabling generation of 96.7(1.7)\%-fidelity Bell states, 17-qubit cluster states, and high-connectivity graph states~\cite{schlingemann2001qec}.
+Our results demonstrate that simple global controls enable access to a rich variety of applications through the QCA framework.
+The versatility and scalability of QCAs present compelling opportunities for the development of quantum information systems~\cite{cesa2023universal}, as well as new perspectives on quantum many-body dynamics~\cite{iadecola2020nonergodic, giudici2024unraveling}.